 • A rotary cutter, straight edge, and mat are very helpful, but not absolutely necessary.

-• Fusible interfacing - I use lightweight (some featherweights are too light for me)
+• Fusible interfacing - I use mid to lightweight (featherweights are too light for me)

 • Heavy duty thread - I use a “button and craft” Dual Duty Plus thread by Coats

 • Long sharp needle such as a chenille or milliners needle (versus the tapestry needle you stitch with)